High Blood Pressure: The Heart Risk You Can't Feel (But Shouldn't Ignore)

 • High stress levels or poor sleep

-• A diet high in sodium or processed foods
+• A diet high in sodium or processed foods (the DASH diet has the most clinical research behind it for lowering blood pressure through food choices)

 • Limited physical activity